siteorigin/so-widgets-bundle/readme.txt

 == Support ==

-We offer free support on the [SiteOrigin support forums](https://siteorigin.com/thread/).
+Free support is available on the [SiteOrigin support forums](https://siteorigin.com/thread/).
+Email support is available for [SiteOrigin Premium](https://siteorigin.com/downloads/premium/) users.

+== Accessibility Ready ==

+The Widgets Bundle is accessibility ready.
+Tab through all form fields and settings, make changes without using a mouse.

 == SiteOrigin Premium ==